ANALYSIS DESIGN INVESTIGATIONS ASSESSMENTS RESTORATIONS

 Building Investigations & Structural Adequacy Assessments

 The seismic design requirements for buildings in Canada and the United States has advanced considerably in recent years and become far more complicated.
-These specialized requirements require the specialized knowledge of eperience of our seismic specialists.
+These specialized requirements require the specialized knowledge of experience of our seismic specialists.

-Seismic Analysis & Design
+Seismic Analysis & Design and Seismic Restraint Systems

 Our engineers are ready to respond to emergency situations such as building collapses, vehicle impacts, fires and explosions invoving buildings.
 Our response team can quickly assess the situation and provide guidance to emergency responders, municipal officials, government authorities and building owners.